Global Accounting Talent vs. US Hiring: A Cost and Quality Comparison (2026)

 Is global accounting talent through MAVI actually as good as US hires?

 Based on client feedback across dozens of placements, yes – often better.
-MAVI's vetting standard (top 2%) is more rigorous than most US hiring processes.
-The result is talent that performs autonomously, communicates clearly, and owns their processes without creating oversight burden.
+MAVI's vetting standard is more rigorous than most US hiring processes.
+The result is talent that performs autonomously, communicates clearly, and owns processes without creating oversight burden.

-What is the cost savings of global accounting talent through MAVI vs. a US hire?
+What are the cost savings vs. a US hire?

-50–70% less than a US-based equivalent, all-in.
-This includes the talent rate itself, the elimination of benefits costs, no recruiting fees, and minimal vacancy period due to 5-day placement.
+50–70% less all-in – including the talent rate, elimination of benefits costs, no recruiting fees, and minimal vacancy period due to five-day placement.

 Does MAVI's global talent know US GAAP?

 Yes.
-US GAAP fluency is a requirement for admission to MAVI's network and is assessed during the vetting process.
-MAVI talent has deep knowledge of US accounting standards and extensive experience working with US companies.
+US GAAP fluency is a requirement for admission to the network and is assessed during vetting.
+MAVI talent has direct experience applying US accounting standards with US companies.

 How is MAVI different from a traditional offshore accounting provider?

-Legacy offshore providers deliver low-cost, low-skill talent that requires constant oversight.
-MAVI delivers top-2%-vetted professionals who work as integrated team members, communicate directly in your channels, own their processes autonomously, and perform at US-caliber standards.
-The cost savings are similar; the quality is fundamentally different.
+Legacy offshore providers deliver low-cost, low-skill talent requiring constant oversight.
+MAVI delivers top-2%-vetted professionals who work as integrated team members, own their processes autonomously, and communicate in your channels.
+The cost savings are similar.
+The quality difference is significant.

 Can I hire global accounting talent part-time through MAVI?

 Yes.
-MAVI explicitly supports part-time and fractional placements for global talent, which is one of its primary use cases.
+Part-time and fractional placements are one of MAVI's primary use cases.